Shared posts

 1. Protein Powder.
 A great solution for getting extra protein and calories in your diet and building muscle.[5]
 As we point out in our article on protein and protein shakes, mix and match your own ingredients and see how many calories you can get into a smoothie without breaking your blender.

 2. Creatine supplement.
-It helps your muscles retain more water [6], and has been shown to increase the hormone IGF-1, which is needed for muscle growth[7].
-It’s one of the only two supplements (along with protein) that I take regularly.
+It helps your muscles retain more water, and have more energy and power to push your workouts hard (which will be another key component of bulking up, adding muscle!)
+[6], and has been shown to increase the hormone IGF-1, which is needed for muscle growth[7].

 Pikachu is not excited that supplement companies own muscle magazines.

-I’ll leave you with two more big suggestions on how to bulk up in this section:
+I’ll leave you with a couple more suggestions on how to bulk up in this section:

 #1) Liquid calories are your friend.
 Liquid calories can give us lots of calories without ‘filling us up,’ which is an easier way to consume enough calories every day without feeling overly full.